-Spicy spaghetti with tomatoes, easy to make, healthy and made from scratch
+Spicy spaghetti with tomatoes, made from scratch

 Spaghetti just the way I like it; whole wheat pasta, al dente, spicy, vegetarian, freshly made!